pattaj764/contract-nlp/README.md

 A few choices worth documenting for anyone reading the code.

-**Diligence-oriented, not party-oriented.** The rubric flags items for review.
-It does not attempt to determine whether a clause is favorable to one party.
+The rubric flags items for review, it does not attempt to determine whether a clause is favorable to one party.
 Party orientation would require knowing which side we represent, which the corpus does not encode.

-**Absence rubric excludes restrictive clauses.** Categories such as `Non-Compete` and `Exclusivity` are scored only when present.
-Their absence is the legal default and produces no finding.
+**Absence rubric excludes restrictive clauses.** Categories such as `Non-Compete` and `Exclusivity` are scored only when present as their absence is the standard and produces no finding.

 **Presence scoring limited to one extraction per category.** For `Non-Compete`, duration is extracted and worldwide scope is flagged.
 Other restrictive categories record presence and defer detailed analysis to the reviewer.
 The reasoning is that structured extraction from legal prose is prone to confident error, and "present, see clause" is more honest.

-**Multi-part contracts are annotated, not merged.** Thirty-five contracts in the corpus are fragments of larger agreements.
-Their absence findings carry a caveat: absence may reflect content in a sibling part.
-Merging parts would require re-offsetting spans and deciding how to deduplicate overlapping labels, which is a larger change deferred to the roadmap.
+**Multi-part contracts are annotated.** Thirty-five contracts in the corpus are fragments of larger agreements.
+Their absence findings carry the caveat that absence may reflect content in a sibling part.
+Merging parts would require re-offsetting spans and deciding how to de-duplicate overlapping labels, which is a larger change deferred to the roadmap.

 **Value answers prefer the CSV, spans prefer the JSON.** The JSON has character offsets and is the only source of span text.
 The CSV has normalized answers for date and entity categories.
 Both are loaded and joined on `(contract_id, category)`.